 Skip to content

-The AccountsApi let's you create, modify, remove and manage system user accounts and permissions.
+The IAccountsApi let's you create, modify, remove and manage admin accounts and permissions.
+There are two (2) kinds of admin accounts:

-The following are the available methods in AccountsApi:
+The following are the available methods in IAccountsApi:

 Create

 It creates a new user account with the given username, password and permissions.
-It returns an Account instance and an error object.
+It returns an IAccount instance and an error object.

 username := "admin"